“Why fit in when you were born to stand out?”

 Be Discreet About Your Stuff

+Home defense isn’t all just physical deterrents.
+Part of it is being discreet.
 While your neighbors may not think twice about someone buying groceries in bulk, they’ll have lots of questions about the freeze-dried food you order every month.

 It’s easy to sneak in your survival supplies if you buy them personally, but you’ll have a tougher time keeping your preps a secret when you buy online and have them delivered.
 If you can, have big orders sent when most people aren’t at home.